-At this point, you can set your pot support around the stove and start cooking.
 It will take your stove about a minute to completely warm up, but you can start cooking immediately.
 Don't worry about the jets around the lip of your stove catching fire—that will happen automatically as your stove warms up.

 The first couple of times you light a new stove, you might find the adhesive on your high-temperature tape catches fire along the exposed edges, especially at the top of the stove where it comes into direct contact with the flame.
 This is normal and nothing to worry about, but after the fuel burns off, you'll want to use your fingernail to rub the tape securely to the stove where it might have loosened.

 If you built the cat food can stove, you can set your pot directly on the stove—but wait until the stove has fully warmed up before doing so since putting your cooking pot on the stove immediately will likely extinguish it.

 Before using a simmer ring, wait until your stove is fully warmed up which takes a minute or two after the stove has been lit.
 If you try to put a simmer ring on immediately after lighting the stove, you'll snuff out the flame.
 Since most products have you bring your meal to a boil then simmer for 10 or 15 minutes, your stove will already be at normal operating temperatures when it's time to simmer.